firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

     \partial_{t} u \vert_{t=0} = v_0

-where :math:`c` is the scalar wave speed.
+where :math:`c` is the scalar wave speed and :math:`rho` is the density.

 The weak formulation is finding :math:`u \in V` such that: